aces/Loris/README.CentOS6.md

 sudo mv composer.phar /usr/local/bin/composer
 ```

-Note that the version of PHP installed by CentOS 6.x is approximately 600 years
-old, and doesn't meet the minimum requirements of many development dependencies.
+Note that the version of PHP installed by CentOS 6.x doesn't meet the minimum requirements of many development dependencies.
-As a result, you need to either upgrade your version of PHP or run composer
+As a result, you need to either upgrade your version of PHP to 5.6 for LORIS 16.0
-with the `--no-dev` option.
+Or run composer with the `--no-dev` option.
 (Upgrading PHP is preferred, but for now we'll
 assume you just want to get it running, so we'll run it with `--no-dev`.)

 ```bash